How Cement Is Made

 Cement is one of the most essential building materials in modern construction.
 From skyscrapers to highways and residential homes, cement plays a crucial role in ensuring strength, stability, and durability.
 But have you ever wondered how this grey powder is made?

-As a trusted cement supplier in Malaysia, Heidelberg Materials is proud to share how cement is manufactured—from raw material extraction to the final product used on construction sites.
+Whether you're a contractor, builder, or sourcing from a cement supplier, it’s helpful to understand the full journey of how cement is manufactured—from raw material extraction to the final product used on construction sites.

 Step 1: Raw Material Extraction